Arashhs/academic-kickstart/content/home/experience.md

     description: |
       **Responsibilities include:**

-      * Designing and building automated business processes
+      * Designed and developed complex automated business processes.
-      * Participating in the development of complex business processes
-      * Taking the high-level requirements and transforming them into functional specifications with detailed development plans
+      * Took the high-level requirements and transformed them into functional specifications with detailed development plans.
-      * Preparing and executing User Acceptance Testing (UAT) and developing improvement plans as well as taking accountability in fixing identified errors
+      * Prepared and executed User Acceptance Testing (UAT), developed improvement plans, and took accountability for fixing identified errors.
-      * Creating Web Forms for the given specifications
+      * Designed and developed web forms for the given specifications.

   - title: "Research: Design and Analysis of a Secure Smart-Card-Based Healthcare System"
     company: "Amirkabir University of Technology"